VivaanWadhwa/VivaanWadhwa/README.md

 - 👋 Hi, I’m @VivaanWadhwa
 - 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning JavaScript

-I am a second-year student at the University of British Columbia majoring in Statistics.
+I am a third-year student at the University of British Columbia majoring in Computer Science & Statistics.
 I am eager to engage in collaborative hackathons and projects with fellow students who share similar interests.

 Contact me @ wadhwa.vivaan@outlook.com